regras/cpos_v2/README.md

 $ docker service logs --follow --raw cpos_beacon
 ```

-The first one refers to the node, and the second one to the beacon.
-You can press CTRL + C to exit the logs.
+The first command corresponds to the node, while the second one is for the beacon.
+You can monitor the logs for both processes and press CTRL + C to exit the logs when done.

-After all the data has been collected and the resulting .data files have been moved into the folder demo/logs you can process the data by running this command inside a poetry shell:
+After collecting all the data and moving the resulting .data files into the demo/logs folder, you can process the data by running the following command inside a Poetry shell:

 ```
 $ python demo/process_data.py